-The syllabus is a contract between the Faculty member and the students.
+Every course is required to have a syllabus.
 It informs students of what to expect from the Faculty member and what the instructor expects of the students.
 Each Faculty member is required to prepare an online syllabus for each course.
 The Campbell University's Syllabus Format with the minimum required information is provided by each AOE Leader to new faculty.

-The syllabus should be available to students by the Wednesday prior to the start of the term in the Blackboard course site.
+The syllabus should be available to students by the Friday prior to the start of the term in the Blackboard course site.
 Students may be required to print their own copy if the syllabus is provided online.